 Types of intolerances

-If you have intolerance, certain substances from the food in the intestine cannot be properly utilised, which leads to problems in digestion and sometimes elsewhere in the body.
+If you have an intolerance, certain substances from the food you eat cannot be properly utilised in your intestine, which leads to problems in digestion and sometimes elsewhere in the body.

-- Histamine intolerance: Histamine is a messenger substance produced in the body, but it is also found in foods such as red wine, cheese and sausage.
-If the body breaks down the histamine from food too slowly due to an intolerance, it can cause discomfort impacting on the whole body, with symptoms such as diarrhoea, skin irritation, runny nose and headache.
+- Histamine intolerance: Histamine is a messenger substance produced in the body, but it is also found in foods such as red wine, cheese and sausage meat.
+If the body breaks down the histamine from food too slowly due to an intolerance, it can cause discomfort, which impacts the whole body, with symptoms such as diarrhoea, skin irritation, a runny nose and a headache.

-- Lactose intolerance: Lactose is another word for the milk sugar found in milk and in many other dairy products, such as quark, yoghurt, cream and many cheeses.
-In case of intolerance, the enzyme lactase in the intestine is deficient, so that the lactose can no longer be broken down effectively enough.
+- Lactose intolerance: Lactose is another word for the sugar found in milk and in many other dairy products, such as yogurt, cream and many cheeses.
+Those with a lactose intolerance do not have enough of the enzyme lactase in their body, meaning that lactose can not be broken down effectively enough.

-- Fructose intolerance: The fruit sugar fructose is found in fruits, certain vegetables finished products, and in table sugar.
-If the intestine cannot properly absorb fructose due to a defective transport protein, fructose intolerance will result.
+- Fructose intolerance: The fruit sugar fructose is found in fruits, certain vegetables, ready-made products and in standard sugar.
+If the intestine cannot properly absorb fructose due to a defective transport protein, this leads to fructose intolerance.

-- Sorbitol intolerance: Sorbitol, a sugar substitute, is found in some types of fruit, dried fruit, sweets and as an additive in dietary “light” foods.
-If there is intolerance, sorbitol is degraded in the small intestine too slowly or even not at all.
+- Sorbitol intolerance: Sorbitol, a sugar substitute, is found in some types of fruit, dried fruit, sweets and as an additive in foods labelled as ‘light’.
+If someone has a sorbitol intolerance, sorbitol is broken down in the small intestine too slowly or even not at all.

-- Gluten intolerance (coeliac disease): In coeliac disease, the immune system reacts against the protein gluten occurring in many cereal grains.
+- Gluten intolerance (coeliac disease): In coeliac disease, the immune system reacts against the protein gluten, which is found in many cereal products.
 This causes inflammation that can permanently damage the intestinal mucosa.

-Using the cerascreen® allergy test kits you can test whether you have a histamine intolerance, lactose intolerance, fructose intolerance, gluten intolerance or sorbitol intolerance.
-The home tests for allergies are performed by blood or respiratory gas analysis, and in both cases, you can simply take a sample in the comfort of your home.
-Our specialist laboratory will then analyse your sample, and you shall then receive a detailed results report containing advice about your intolerances.
+Using the cerascreen® intolerance test kits, you can test whether you have a general food intolerance or a more specific intolerance, such as histamine intolerance, lactose intolerance, fructose intolerance, gluten intolerance or sorbitol intolerance.
+The intolerance test kits are mostly blood tests or hydrogen breath tests, and in both cases, you can simply take a sample within the comfort of your home.
+Our medical laboratory will then analyse your sample, and you’ll then receive a detailed results report providing you with personalised advice about your intolerances.

-That’s why some people quickly feel helpless when it comes to their diet.
-In such cases, nutritional counseling can help.
-This will teach you what to look out for with your specific intolerance and how to enjoy a delicious and balanced diet, even if some foods have to be avoided.
+That’s why some people quickly feel helpless when they are advised to change their diet.
+In such cases, nutritional coaching can be incredibly helpful.
+Sessions with a nutrition expert will teach you what to look out for with your specific intolerance and how to enjoy a delicious and balanced diet, even if some foods have to be avoided.